Eschatologue/CM_wiki/docs/class/paladin/index.md

 If a Channel Divinity effect requires a saving throw, the DC equals the Spell Save DC from this class's Spellcasting feature.

-### Divine Sense
+#### Divine Sense

 As a Bonus Action, you can open your awareness to detect Celestials, Fiends, and Undead.
 For the next 10 minutes or until you have the Incapacitated condition, you know the location of any creature of those types within 60 feet of yourself, and you know its creature type.
 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the Hallow spell.

 ### Level 3: Paladin Subclass

-You gain a Paladin subclass of your choice:
+You gain a Paladin subclass of your choice.

-- Oath of Devotion
-- Oath of Glory
-- Oath of the Ancients
-- Oath of Vengeance

 A subclass is a specialization that grants you special abilities at certain Paladin levels.
 For the rest of your career, you gain each of your subclass's features that are of your Paladin level and lower.

 ### Level 4: Ability Score Improvement

 You gain the [Ability Score Improvement](../../character-creation/feat/feat-general.md#ability-scores-improvement) feat or another feat of your choice for which you qualify.

-As shown on the Bard table, you gain this feature again at levels 8, 12, 16, and 19.
+As shown on the Paladin table, you gain this feature again at levels 8, 12, 16, and 19.

 ### Level 5: Extra Attack